JimberSoftware/docs/devices/networkcontrollerssetup/SettingUpServer.md

 ![web_wait.png](./web_wait.png)

-when the connection is established you will get the following screen
+when the connection is established you will get the following screen:

 ![web_done.png](./web_done.png)